-(WWJ/AP) Facebook CEO Mark Zuckerberg visited Ford Motor Company Thursday as part of his “Personal Year of Travel Challenge” to get out and talk to more people about how they’re living, working and thinking about the future.
+(WWJ/AP) Facebook CEO Mark Zuckerberg visited Ford Motor Company recently as part of his “Personal Year of Travel Challenge” to get out and talk to more people about how they’re living, working and thinking about the future.

 In choosing to come to Michigan this week, he met with Ford employees to learn about their work and how they are incorporating new technology and innovation into design, product development and manufacturing.